JonCooperWorks/harness/README.md

    - **Principal does NOT sign** - they have the exploit but cannot authorize its use
    - Sends encrypted payload + arguments to client

-2. **Client → Signs Arguments**
+2. **Client → Signs Arguments + Expiration**
    - Client (President) reviews the encrypted payload and execution arguments
-   - Client signs the execution arguments with their private key (ECDSA)
+   - Client signs the expiration timestamp + execution arguments with their private key (ECDSA)
-   - This signature proves client approval of the specific targeting parameters
+   - This signature proves client approval of the specific targeting parameters and expiration time
    - **Client cannot decrypt** - they have authorization power but not the exploit
-   - Client returns the approved payload (with signed arguments) to the pentester
+   - Client returns the approved payload (with signed arguments + expiration) to the pentester

 3. **Pentester → Verifies Client Signature → Decrypts → Executes**
+   - Verifies expiration has not passed (reject if expired)
-   - Verifies client's signature on the execution arguments (proves client approval)
+   - Verifies client's signature on expiration + execution arguments (proves client approval)
    - Decrypts exploit using pentester's private key (principal authorized them via encryption)
    - Loads WASM module directly into sandbox (pentester never sees plaintext exploit)
    - Executes with client-signed arguments

 **Key Point**: Nobody can run an exploit unilaterally.
-Principal encrypts (has exploit, no authorization), client signs args (has authorization, no exploit), pentester executes (can decrypt, needs both authorizations).
+Principal encrypts (has exploit, no authorization), client signs args+expiration (has authorization, no exploit), pentester executes (can decrypt, needs both authorizations and valid expiration).

 ## Authorization Model Explained